neelsmith/GedCom.jl/docs/src/datablocks.md

 ```

 # Extracting data directly from Vectors of `GEDRecord`s

-You can extract named content directly from vectors of `GEDRecords`.
+You can extract named content directly from vectors of `GEDRecords`, such as the records associated with each `Individual`, `FamilyUnit` or `Source`.

-## Reading a GEDCOM source

-First, let's collect a lot of `GEDRecord`s by reading a file.
-(In this example, `f` is the file `pres2020.ged` in the `test/data` directory of this repository.)

-The `gedRecords` function creates a Vector of `GEDRecord`s.
+You can also use the `gedRecords` function to parse a file in GEDCOM format directly into a sequence of `GEDRecord` objects.

 ```@example datawork
 using GedCom